 - Outside air conditioner unit not functional

-This often indicates a loss of power, contactor problems or even a bad thermostat.
+This often indicates a lack of power, contactor problems or even a bad thermostat.

 - Frozen coil

-A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
-Frozen indoor coils could also be the result of low refrigerant.
+A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by old air filters or blocked return air ductwork.
+Frozen indoor coils could also be caused by low refrigerant.